The best fishing rods

 Best fishing rods at a glance:

-Pound for pound best short commercial feeder rod - Daiwa Matchman Method Feeder rod - View offer on Total Fishing Tackle
+Pound for pound best short commercial feeder rod: Daiwa Matchman Method Feeder rod - View offer on Total Fishing Tackle

-Best multi-purpose mid-range specimen rod - Guru N-Gauge Specimen Twin Tip Duo - View offer on Total Fishing Tackle
+Best multi-purpose mid-range specimen rod: Guru N-Gauge Specimen Twin Tip Duo - View offer on Total Fishing Tackle

-In this guide, we will take a look at some of the best fishing rods available for specific needs like lure fishing and spinning, carp fishing, feeder fishing and float fishing, as well as sharing an insight into what to look for when buying a rod for the first time.
+In this guide, we will take a look at some of the best fishing rods available for specific needs like lure fishing and spinning, carp fishing, feeder fishing and float fishing, as well as sharing an insight into what to look for when buying a fishing rod for the first time.

 Best float rod (2023 National Angling Awards Winner)